AuReMe/mpwt-docker/README.md

-# pathway-tools-multiprocessing-docker
+# Pathway-Tools Multiprocessing Dockerfile

-A dockerfile for multiprocessing Pathway-Tools to create multiple PGDB using batch mode.
+A dockerfile for multiprocessing Pathway-Tools's PathoLogic inference to create PGDB using batch mode.

 ### Table of Contents
 1. [Requirements](#Requirements)